 Day 7: Shar Xuls –> Bear Station 2

 After a late start to the day we broke camp and collected the traps.
 A few Midday Gerbils and Grey Dwarf Hamsters, three Long-eared Hedgehogs (hedgehogs are surprisingly easy to trap) and – best of all – a small shrew out in the rocky desert several hundred metres from the oasis.
 According to the Mammals of Mongolia only the Lesser White-toothed Shrew is in the area and the measurements fitted (tail 30mm, HB 65mm and HF about 10mm).
-But I found it hard to believe that the same creature of French gardens is in the middle of the Gobi and the Mammals of China book confirmed that the species here is in fact now split: Gmelin’s Shrew.
+But I found it hard to believe that the same creature of French gardens is in the middle of the Gobi.
+After considerable searching it seems – that right now at least – the shrews of Western Europe are in fact Guldenstadt’s Shrew, whereas the ones in Mongolia are the true Lesser White-toothed.
+But the taxonomy is a mess.
 A feisty little thing and it was great to see if tear off back into the rocks when we released it.

 Having effectively given up on the bears we thought of heading 100km or so towards Gurvantes and spending the night in Long-eared Jerboa habitat.
 But when we reached the second bear feeding station – about 15km east of Shar Xuls there were many fresh Ibex and Ass droppings and reasonably fresh bear prints.
 Tumen was keen to spend the night and so we agreed to give the bear one more shot.